Do you like the sound of living an organic lifestyle?

 If this is happening in your household, ask yourself why.
 Are you buying too much?
 Buying the wrong things?
 Cooking too much and wasting the leftovers?

 Food waste is estimated to cost up to $2,500 per household.
-Imagine instead buying smaller quantities of high-quality organic food that is all going to be used.
+Imagine instead buying smaller quantities of high-quality organic food that will all be used.

 An organic lifestyle suddenly seems much more affordable.